tmonj1/misc/dotnetcore/HowToUseSerilogInAspDotNetCore3.md

 ### 4.3 More properties (user agent, client ip, and so on)

 In the above example, there are not user agent properties nor client IP address.
-You can add these properties using Serilog.Sinkks.ClientInfo or write your own code for that purpose.<sup>[4](#4)</sup>
+You can add these properties using Serilog.Sinks.ClientInfo or write your own code for that purpose.<sup>[4](#4)</sup>

 ### 4.4 OpenTelemetry